jonnonz1/nz-statute-book/acts/public/1996/fisheries-act-1996.md

 ### 8 References to Fisheries Act 1983
 The repeal of the Fisheries Act 1983 does not affect the operation of provisions in this Act that refer to any provision of the Fisheries Act 1983.

+### 9 Meaning of commencement
+In this Part, commencement means the date on which this Part comes into force.

+### 10 Existing high seas fishing permits continue as international fishing permits
+(1) An existing high seas fishing permit continues as an international fishing permit for the high seas.
+(2) The permit is subject to the same terms and conditions, and the same expiry date, as applied immediately before commencement.
+(3) In this clause, existing high seas fishing permit means a high seas fishing permit that was in effect immediately before commencement.

+### 11 Review against decisions made under delegated authority
+Section 94(2) to (4) does not apply to a review that is started before commencement in relation to a high seas fishing permit.

+### 12 Applications for high seas fishing permits
+This Act as in force immediately before commencement continues to apply to an application for a high seas fishing permit that is made before commencement.

+### 13 High Seas Permit Register continues as International Fishing Permit Register
+The High Seas Permit Register, as it is immediately before commencement, continues as the International Fishing Permit Register.

 ## Schedule 1A — Agreement for the implementation of the provisions of the United Nations Convention on the Law of the Sea of 10 December 1982 relating to the conservation and management of straddling fish stocks and highly migratory fish stocks